DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 h_0(x) = \mathbb{E}[y] := \bar{y} = c^*.
 $$

-After this, more models are preduced with attempt the residuals of our model that we previously mentioned.
+After this, more models are preduced which attempt to correct the error remaining of the previous model.
 We shall denote these models as $h_i$.
 These models are then sclaed by some learning rate constant that we shall denote as $\alpha$ and summed to the previously predictive model.
 This takes the form;

 $$
 \begin{split}